When does the trip take place?Back to top

 While hiking we will be camping in two man tents, staying at basic campsites with few facilities.

-Throughout the trek we will be accompanied by porters who will carry all our equipment and supplies.
-You will carry a day pack to hold any equipment you might need during the day.
+Throughout the trek we will be supported by vehicles which will carry all our equipment and supplies between camps.
+You will need to carry a day pack to hold any equipment you might need during the day.

 Macmillan challenges are designed to suit people of average fitness.
 However, if you do not already walk on a regular basis you will need to commit to a considerable amount of training during the preceding months.
 A full training programme will be included in your fundraising pack.